eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 Zephyr RTOS
 ^^^^^^^^^^^

 `Zephyr RTOS <https://docs.zephyrproject.org/>`_ is an RTOS for embedded systems **supported by the Linux Foundation**.
 It provides a full featured and layered architectured RTOS ready for deploy production-ready applications.
-Thanks to the huge amount of ready-to-use drivers, the users will find easy to integrate connectivity solutions such as Bluetooth BLE, WiFi, USB or CAN.
+Thanks to the huge amount of ready-to-use drivers, it will be easy to integrate connectivity solutions such as Bluetooth BLE, WiFi, USB or CAN.

 With the micro-ROS module for Zephyr RTOS, ROS 2 users will find easy to integrate an embedded micro-ROS application in the Zephyr ecosystem.
 This module support a considerable part of the huge amount of `supported boards by Zephyr <https://docs.zephyrproject.org/latest/boards/index.html>`_.